XansiVA/noctalia-shell-expanded/README.md

 HI!
 you are using a simple setup script that I enjoy using for a niri configuration, these are basically my dotfiles but they work :D

+To use any of this stuff you need to do this command:

+`chmod 700 Noctalia.sh`

+make sure you are in the directory of this file.